Gentle Modern School of Dog Training

 Dr Bruce Syme is one Australian practitioner investigating the possibilities https://vetsallnatural.com.au/does-good-nutrition-affect-behaviour/

-Australian Dog Lover has also considered the issue http://www.australiandoglover.com/2018/04/how-your-dogs-food-affects-his-mood.html
+Australian Dog Lover has also considered the issue https://www.australiandoglover.com/2023/08/tummy-to-temperament-how-canine-gut.html

-General Feeding Tips
+General Feeding Advice

 Suggestions on selecting and storing dog food:

-Ten Safe Feeding Tips for Dog Owners By Nancy Kerns, Whole Dog Journal Blog August 23, 2018 https://www.whole-dog-journal.com/blog/Ten-Safe-Feeding-Tips-for-Dog-Owners-21911-1.html
+Ten Safe Feeding Tips for Dog Owners by Nancy Kerns, Whole Dog Journal Blog August 23, 2018 https://www.whole-dog-journal.com/blog/Ten-Safe-Feeding-Tips-for-Dog-Owners-21911-1.html

 Food Puzzle Toys